Source of Image: Google Images

 Goswin, already looking inside his bag, got out a white roll of cloth.
 He unrolled it to a certain length. ” A fort nearby is a good sign.
 Therefore the trek shouldn’t be too hard.
 But we don’t choose just any fort.
 Just ones that support the White Flames.”

 ” They are still here?
 You’re part of them?”
 Swan asked.
 She only heard about them a few times.
 They are a secret resistance that had been attacking King Norbert’s places of his power for a few years, ever since Swan was one.
-But eight years ago, when Swan was eight, King Norbert announced that they were destroyed.
+But when she was eight, King Norbert announced that they were destroyed.
 They died in an explosion that the King’s Men used against them in the Heather Field’s Bank.
 The only place that hasn’t been imploded by them.

 ” So what plans do they have now?”
 Swan asked.
 She wanted to know for real.
 All she heard of their plans is through the posters of propaganda from King Norbert, screaming how they were murderers, thieves, and terrorists.
 She had often asked her mother and father if this was true.
 It depends on you.
 They always replied.
 Frustrated, Swan put herself out of it.
 Now, she wants to know.